 Spiders Are Scared Too

 When encountering a spider, it is first necessary to remember that the spider is most likely just as intimidated by you.
-Spiders live in a world where they are always hunting or sought after by other creatures in the food chain.
+Spiders live in a world where they are always on the hunt or sought after by other creatures in the food chain.
 Even a toddler looks like a giant to a spider, so the spider usually wants nothing to do with you.

 Inviting Spiders Into Your Home

-Despite your home providing ample food sources, spiders are also seeking shelter just like us.
+Despite your home providing ample food sources, spiders seek shelter just like us.
 A house has endless hiding places for a spider to live and thrive for the rest of their lives, and we may never even realize it.
 In addition, they can crawl up the sides of homes on ceilings or even squeeze through the tiniest gaps.

 A Spider’s Bite

 Understanding a spider’s bite might help ease the minds of many spider-fearing individuals.
 Most of the known spider species in Oregon have venom glands for hunting or defending themselves.
 However, these species will rarely use their venom during the first bite.
-Instead, the first bite is a warning of the potential threat to leave; this is called a “dry” bite.
+Instead, the first bite warns of the potential threat to leave; this is called a “dry” bite.

 If they have to bite again, there is a good chance they will use venom.
 However, most spiders do not have large fangs to pierce through human skin and cause harm.
-Fortunately for us humans, most spiders bite even with venom will present minor signs of damage.
+Fortunately for us humans, most spiders bite, even with venom, and will present minor signs of damage.

 How Spiders Get Inside

-Spiders are nimble, creative creatures who also can sneak around places that make even ninjas jealous.
-Therefore, sneaking inside your home is not even a challenge for spiders because they can gain access anywhere.
+Spiders are nimble, creative creatures who can sneak around places that make even ninjas jealous.
+Therefore, sneaking inside your home is not challenging for spiders because they can gain access anywhere.
 Some common access points around your home include: